wiseStann/CCollections/INSTRUCTIONS.md

 ```
 $ cd CCollections
 ```
 To build a pipeline Cmake needs to know where is the source folder and where is binary folder.
 The source folder is where your CMakeLists.txt is located.
-Binary folder you have to create and usually it is named 'build'.
+Binary folder you have to create manually and usually it is named 'build'.
 Using an empty "build" directory is a technique called "out-of-source build", in which all your generated files are generated in the separate "build" directory and not mixed with source files.
 So, make a 'build' folder and go into it:
 ```
 $ mkdir build
 $ cd build